doraeminemon/doraeminemon.github.io/docs/README.md

 [Email](mailto:dodinhthyson@gmail.com)
 :::
 ## Personal statement
 Hi, my name is Thy Sơn, or you can just call me Tyson.
-Having worked on multiple projects and multiple teams, I see my strength is the ability to abstract problems, research it, and find the most suitable solution.
+Having worked on multiple projects and multiple teams, I see my strength on working with the team to build a feature from start to finish by working with different team.
 Besides that, effective writing & speaking communication, organizing data is a must when I have to work with my team remotely.
 My goal for the next few years is to become an engineering manager.

 Besides the original scope of a software engineer, I've been interested and learn about different-yet-related aspects of building software, including but not limited to: graphic / UX design, math, economics, business, psychology, politics.
 ## Tools in use